hongtannnn/SCARA_ROBOT_4_DOF/README.md

 ![Writing Sample](text.jpg)

 ## 🚀 Setup & Usage
-1. **Mechanical Assembly:** Print the STL files provided in the `[3D_Models]` folder and assemble the mechanical parts using M3/M4 screws and linear rods.
 2. **Electronics:** Connect the stepper motors and endstops to the control board following the wiring diagram.
 3. **Firmware:** Flash the provided firmware (or standard CNC firmware like Marlin/Grbl tailored for SCARA kinematics) to the microcontroller.
-4. **Software:** Use a G-code sender software to stream plotting coordinates to the robot.

 ## 🔮 Future Improvements
 * Design an interchangeable toolhead (e.g., suction cup, mechanical gripper).